Tanver-Hasan/Tanver-Hasan.github.io/_posts/2019-09-06-generating-self-signed-tls-certificate.markdown

 ### Generating certificate sigining request

-The next step is to generate public key.
-But the public key is generated through the certificate sigining request.
+The next step is to generate a public key.
+But the public key is generated through the certificate signing request.
 The CSR is the formal request to ask the CA to generate a certificate which contains the public key.
 CSR is singed with the private key generated in the previous step.
 The information in the CSR will be used to generate the x509 certificate.
-The CSR command asks few question to collect information to place in the certificate.
-The most important part is the Common Name (Fully qualified host name).
+The CSR command asks a few questions to collect information to place in the certificate.
+The most important part is the Common Name (Fully qualified hostname).

 ```
 openssl req -new -key private.pem -out public.csr